littleosbook/littleosbook/segmentation.md

 _Segmentation_ in x86 means accessing the memory through segments.
 Segments are portions of the address space, possibly overlapping, specified by a base address and a limit.
-To address a byte in segmented memory, you use a 48-bit _logical address_: 16 bits that specifies the segment, and 32-bits that specifies what offset within that segment you want.
+To address a byte in segmented memory you use a 48-bit _logical address_: 16 bits that specifies the segment and 32-bits that specifies what offset within that segment you want.
 The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit - see the figure below.
-If everything works out fine, (including access-right checks ignored for now), the results is a _linear address_.
-If paging is disabled (paging is described in the chapter ["Paging"](#paging)), this linear address space is mapped 1:1 on the _physical address_ space, and the physical memory can be accessed.
+If everything works out fine (including access-right checks ignored for now) the result is a _linear address_.
+If paging is disabled (paging is described in the chapter ["Paging"](#paging)), then the linear address space is mapped 1:1 onto the _physical address_ space, and the physical memory can be accessed.

 ![Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)

 To enable segmentation you need to set up a table that describes each segment - a _segment descriptor table_.
-In x86, there are two types of descriptor tables:
-The _Global Descriptor Table_ (GDT) and _Local Descriptor Tables_ (LDT).
-An LDT
-is set up and managed by user-space processes, and each process have their own LDT's.
-LDT's can be used if a more complex segmentation model is desired - we won't use it.
+In x86, there are two types of descriptor tables: the _Global Descriptor Table_ (GDT) and _Local Descriptor Tables_ (LDT).
+An LDT is set up and managed by user-space processes, and each process have their own LDT.
+LDTs can be used if a more complex segmentation model is desired - we won't use it.
 The GDT is shared by everyone - it's global.

 ## Accessing Memory
 Most of the time when accessing memory there is no need to explicitly specify the segment to use.
-The processor has six 16-bit segment registers: `cs`, `ss`, `ds`, `es`, `gs` and  `fs`. `cs` is the code segment register and specifies the segment to use when fetching instructions. `ss` is used whenever accessing the stack (through the stack pointer `esp`), and `ds` is used for other data accesses. `es`, `gs` and `fs` are free to use however the OS or the user processes wish (we will set them, but not use them).
+The processor has six 16-bit segment registers: `cs`, `ss`, `ds`, `es`, `gs` and  `fs`.
+The register `cs` is the code segment register and specifies the segment to use when fetching instructions.
+The register `ss` is used whenever accessing the stack (through the stack pointer `esp`), and `ds` is used for other data accesses.
+The OS is free to use the registers `es`, `gs` and `fs` however it want.

 Below is an example showing implicit use of the segment registers: